CT-Smyth/ESP32_flow_sensor/README.md

 ESP32 based process controller.

-Especially designed for interfacing with common waterflow sensors, 0-20ma (4-20ma) level sensors, etc and controlling valve shutoffs, pumps, etc.
-Analog, switch, and pulse input types.
+Especially designed for interfacing with common waterflow sensors, 0-20ma (4-20ma) level sensors, etc and controlling valve shutoffs, pumps, etc. Analog, switch, and pulse input types.
 Controls based on levels, time, and pulses.
 2 Dedicated outputs - 1 for "horn" or whatever, and one for relay and pulse output.
 Communicates over modbus-IP for industrial control systems.
 Designed to be used with or without I2C OLED displays based on the SD1306 architecture.
 Could easily be adapted to modbus serial without a library change.
 Supports hidden wifi, OTA updates, and massive configurability.

+Tested with SD1306 128x64 and wierd integrated 72x40 oled displays (see defines) Tested on ESP32 S3, C3, S2
+Specifically wemos-D1 mini32, wemos S2_mini, DFrobot (generic) tiny C3 units with integrated 0.42" OLED (see photo)

 Pretty rough but robust and reliable - Ill work on cleaning it up for readability as i go.